 Whereas the first introduction galloped into the thesis statement, this paragraph wades the reader into the paper.
 Guiding the reader toward your thesis statement will also help him or her better understand the context for your particular topic, thereby giving him or her a greater stake in your writing.

-Ultimately, then, I suggest you practice writing your introduction last.
-If it doesn’t work for you, then switch back to writing it first.
-But writing it last may help you avoid writing two introduction paragraphs or foregrounding your argument too much.
-Overall, consider the progression of ideas in your introduction: you should move from global to local, from the general (but not over-generalized) to the specific (your thesis statement).
+Practice writing your introduction last.
+If that method doesn’t work for you, you can try writing a few brief ideas down as a draft introduction to shape into a full paragraph after writing the rest of the essay.
+Writing the introduction last may help you avoid writing two introduction paragraphs or foregrounding your argument too much.
+Overall, consider the progression of ideas in your introduction: move from global to local, from the general (but not over-generalized) to the specific (your thesis statement).